Fiodin/nextcloudwithooindocker/README.md

 **Important:**

 - *name* must be written in "".
 - A free local port must be used.
-This must also be enabled in the firewall (e.g. 'upw') and the router.
+This must also be enabled in the firewall (e.g. 'ufw') and the router.
 - *BEFORE* each new argument must be a `\` and then NO space
 - The arguments for the two 'JWDs' must be in "".